Disability Dialogue

 Comments:

-“The speaker was incredibly knowledgeable, but also very thoughtful and sensitive about the topic and sensitive towards audience-members’ personal sharing.”
+“The speaker was incredibly knowledgeable, but also very thoughtful and sensitive about the topic and towards audience-members’ personal sharing.”

 “I liked best the integration – the integrity of the examples shared being based on personal experience of working in higher ed, supported by excellent research.”